Marjanj67/DataAnalysis/EDA for Real state data in Toronto/readme.md

 ```

-## loading the new data and plotting counts
+### loading the new data and plotting counts
+For this plot I splitted the dataset into two sub dataframes for expensive and not expensive locations.
+Then I plotted their counts.
 ```
     # loading the new data
     data = pd.read_csv('newData.csv')